Feasibility is an estimate of how many completed survey responses you can expect. This estimate is calculated by the following:

 Cost per Complete (CPI)

 Incidence rate (IR)

-Raise price- the cost/complete directly determines how much the respondent is rewarded.
-Respondents are picking from a wide variety of surveys, so giving a higher incentive will make your survey more competitive and increase feasibility
+The cost per complete directly determines how much the respondent is rewarded.
+Respondents are picking from a wide variety of surveys, so giving a higher incentive will make your survey more competitive and increase feasibility.

-Expand audience- if possible, limit your target group to allow more people to take the survey.
-For example, if you are targeting a specific county consider allowing surrounding counties or the entire state to take the survey
+When possible, open your target groups to allow more people to take the survey.
+Example: if you are targeting a specific county, consider allowing nearby counties or the entire state to take the survey.

 Most respondents access TapResearch on their mobile devices.
 Having a long survey may discourage respondents from picking your survey.
 Read more about the benefits of short surveys and how to shorten your surveys.

 Improve the Incidence Rate

 This is similar to expanding your audience but will involve your actual survey.
 Making your survey accessible to a broader audience will increase feasibility.